Stovefitter's Manual> Installing a twin wall chimney

 After reading this article you might wish to read more about chimneys for conservatories and extensions.

 So, no chimney in the room where you want your stove?
 Why not create one?
 It's easy - clip-together parts from top to bottom.
 Take advantage of a FREE design service and telephone assistance OR order from our extensive parts menu.

 Feel free to email your design sketch to us for our initial thoughts: firstname.lastname@example.org

 Twin wall flue is also known as DW (double wall) or HT (High Temperature) flue and is a clip-together chimney system enabling a wood burning stove to be added almost anywhere in a property.
 No adhesives or sealing potions at joints - slide one part into another and add a locking band.

-Twin wall flue pipe cannot be cut to length by you to make it fit.
-So one needs to plan carefully when installing a twin wall flue chimney.
+Twin wall flue pipe cannot be cut to length by you to make it fit (although there are adjustable lengths) and one therefore needs to plan carefully when installing a twin wall flue chimney.

 Twin wall flue pipe is a “clip-together” chimney system that can be used to safely take the combustion gases from a wood burning stove and outside to the atmosphere.